Project overview

 The solution

-The SheCan initiative is a multidimensional approach to promote financial inclusion for smallholder farmers and micro-entrepreneurs, with a particular focus on driving economic participation for women and their communities.
-The program seeks to overcome systemic obstacles faced by these groups, creating an enabling environment for their economic growth.
-SheCan implements the following strategies to achieve its objectives:
+The SheCan initiative innovatively tackles the dual challenges of financial exclusion and lack of climate resilience faced by vulnerable communities, by taking a multidimensional approach to promoting financial inclusion for smallholder farmers and micro-entrepreneurs, with a particular focus on driving economic participation for women and their communities.
+The programme seeks to overcome systemic obstacles faced by these groups, creating an enabling environment for their economic growth.
+To achieve its objectives, the initiative operates like a technical assistance facility on one hand and an investment facilitator for impact investors on the other.:

 SheCan Rwanda

 By lending capital at a lower rate, CleCam was able to reduce certain charges for the farmers.
-Instead of the usual 2% disbursement fee, the savings groups only had to pay a 1% fee.
-Additionally, CleCam waived 10% of compulsory savings as collateral and did not apply the usual commission fee.
+Instead of the usual 2 percent disbursement fee, the savings groups only had to pay a 1 percent fee.
+Additionally, CleCam waived 10 percent of compulsory savings as collateral and did not apply the usual commission fee.
 These cost-saving measures have helped to improve access to finance for smallholder farmers in Rwanda, which is critical to promoting their economic opportunities and resilience.

 Feedback from SheCan project participants in Rwanda